0x00002a/cinc/README.md

 The `--root` argument is optional, but is recommended unless you include it in the url or are okay with cinc using the root of the WebDav server.
-You can learn more about what each of these arguments does with `cinc backends --help`.
+You can learn more about what each of these arguments does with `cinc backends add --help`.

 Once you have configured a backend you can move on to actually using cinc on your platform of choice.
-Currently it supports steam and anything that uses umu.
+Currently it supports steam and anything that uses umu or wine _in theory_ though for many games it will struggle to find the manifest without being launched through steam or heroic.
+You can use the `--steam-app-id` argument on `cinc launch` to solve this problem.

 ### Steam